lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 ### What happens inside?
 When the current internal state of a class or <i>MonoBehaviour</i> should be saved, the exposed data will be serialized and deserialized to create a copy of it.
 When a state should be restored, the same process is done.
 Depending on the type of data, this would not always be necessary.
 I have renounced to implement an optimized <i>Originator</i> for this kind of data.
 On the one hand it would inflate the package size.
 On the other hand users could forget to switch back to the original version, when data becomes more complex later in the development.
 So an optimized version would only introduce new runtime problems.
 ### How do I know which state is currently in use?
 In some implementations of the <i>Memento</i> pattern, I have seen additional fields in the <i>Caretaker</i> class for those tasks.
 Extending the <i>Recovery MonoBehaviours</i> would also be possible.
 But both strategies would violate the <i>Single Responsible Principle</i><sup>2</sup>.
 That's why I have decided to provide interfaces to monitor any changes.
-So I let the user decide to implement a proper <i>MonoBehaviour</i> to track this data.
+Thus the developer is responsible to keep this data up to date.
 ### What's the advantage of the interfaces to monitor changes?
 The user can create multiple <i>MonoBehaviours</i> for different purposes.
 Some could handle incoming events by themself, while others could forward events to their own listeners.
 Moreover the user is free in choosing <i>C# Delegates, Actions, UnityEvents</i> or something completely different, I haven't heard yet.
 ### How can I apply this strategy to my complex classes containing data which should not be serialized.